Bowel Incontinence in Women

-What is bowel incontinence?
+What is bowel or fecal incontinence?

 - Anal manometry: A device known as a manometer measures the amount of pressure your sphincter muscles produce.

 - Anorectal ultrasonography: We insert a small probe into the anus that produces high-frequency sound waves and creates images of tissue in the area.
 This helps us identify lesions, tears or scarring in the sphincter muscles.

 - Proctography: We use special video X-rays to observe how the pelvic floor functions during a bowel movement.

 - Proctosigmoidoscopy: We insert a small, flexible tube with a camera attached into the rectum.
 This allows us to examine the lower part of the colon for any abnormal growths.

 Bowel incontinence treatment

 Our compassionate pelvic health specialists are experts at treating bowel incontinence in women.
 We offer a range of effective treatments and will tailor a care plan specifically for you.
 It may include: